UoS-Darwin-Team-Pi/bdikit-beaker/README.md

 - Follows a definition of harmonisation outlined in the submitted paper.
 It generates a schema ad hoc by identifying similarities between multiple spreadsheets, and merges them together to match this custom-generated schema.
 - Can generalise to any domain that is contained within the CSVs provided to it.
 - Capable of handling an arbitrary number of spreadsheets.
+- HarPi uses a [fork](https://github.com/UoS-Darwin-Team-Pi/bdi-kit) of BDI-kit for various bugfixes.

 ## 👥 Credits